 Ask yourself why your audience should share your content.
 Will it help them better express themselves?

-Trump tweets are viral because people care (strongly positively or strongly negatively) about what he says.
+Trump tweets are consistently viral because people care (strongly positively or strongly negatively) about what he says.
 They speak, write and act in response to that strong emotion.
 In order to have their passionate loving or hating voices heard, they engage with Trump's tweets in a way that expresses how they feel.

 Has there ever been a pushback from JK Rowling or Star Wars for mashing up their content?

-Yes - content around our own tools capabilities, like twitter analytics data.
+Yes - for google IO, and content around our own tools capabilities, like twitter analytics data.